phase2/docker-node/CONTRIBUTING.md

 ### Adding a New Node Version

 Create an empty directory named as the Node version number.
-It must be a version that matches the available alpine variants of https://hub.docker.com/_/node.
+It must be a version that matches the available alpine variants of [the official node image](https://hub.docker.com/_/node).

 Run `./template.sh` to initialize the directory with a Docker image manifest.